Marguerite de Navarre: Queen of Navarre

-After the death of her first husband in 1525, Marguerite married Henry II of Navarre.
+After the death of her first husband in 1525, Marguerite married Henry II of Navarre in January 1527 at St. Germain-en-Laye.
 Ferdinand II of Aragon had invaded the Kingdom of Navarre in 1512, and Henry ruled only Lower Navarre, the independent principality of Béarn, and several dependencies in Gascony.
 Approximately a year after the lead image (in the information box) that was painted by Jean Clouet, on 16 November 1528, Marguerite gave birth to a daughter by Henry, the future Jeanne III of Navarre, who became the mother of the future Henry IV of France.

 A Venetian ambassador of that time praised Marguerite as knowing all the secrets of diplomatic art, hence to be treated with deference and circumspection.
 Marguerite's most remarkable adventure involved freeing her brother, King Francis I, who had been held prisoner in Spain by Charles V, Holy Roman Emperor after being captured in the Battle of Pavia, Italy, 1525.
 During a critical period of the negotiations, Queen Marguerite rode horseback through wintry woods, twelve hours a day for many days, to meet a safe-conduct deadline, while writing her diplomatic letters at night.

 Her only son, Jean, was born in Blois on 7 July 1530, when Marguerite was thirty-eight.
 The child died on Christmas Day the same year.
-Scholars believe that her grief motivated Marguerite to write her most controversial work, Miroir de l'âme pécheresse, in 1531.
+Scholars believe that her grief motivated Marguerite to write her most controversial work, Miroir de l'âme pécheresse (The Mirror of the Sinful Soul), in 1531.

 Sorbonne theologians condemned the work as heresy.
 A monk said Marguerite should be sewn into a sack and thrown into the Seine.
 Students at the Collège de Navarre satirized her in a play as "a Fury from Hell".
 Her brother forced the charges to be dropped, however, and obtained an apology from the Sorbonne.

 Writer

 Marguerite wrote many poems and plays.
-Her most notable works are a classic collection of short stories, the Heptameron, and a remarkably intense religious poem, Miroir de l'âme pécheresse (Mirror of the Sinful Soul).
+Her most notable works are a classic collection of short stories, the Heptaméron, and a remarkably intense religious poem, Miroir de l'âme pécheresse (The Mirror of the Sinful Soul).
 This poem is a first-person, mystical narrative of the soul as a yearning woman calling out to Christ as her father-brother-lover.
 Her work was passed to the royal court of England, suggesting that Marguerite had influence on the Protestant Reformation in England.